Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 It is a versatile cereal crop.

-Barley farming improve the livelihood of farmers and contribute to Kenya’s agricultural sector.
+Barley farming improves the livelihood of farmers and contributes to Kenya’s agricultural sector.

 Well, let’s get started now.